-This song tells of the conflict between a life on the road and to finally settle down.
-It doesn´t feel like a struggle, tough.
-More like accepting that their is this challenge to find the right balance for yourself.
+This song tells of the conflict between a life on the road and finally settle down.
+It doesn´t feel like a struggle, though.
+More like accepting that there is this challenge to find the right balance for yourself.

 #4 Man Says

 Love the LP reference.
 Was it a challenge to become rock musicians for you or is „Man Says“ rather about the progress to find out who you are, when you are young?

 It’s about both of those things, and also looking back to see how you defined yourself in the past and using that to appreciate what you have in the present.